guildai/guild.ai/pages/docs/intro.md

 Note the error message in the output.
 This information is retained as a part of the tracked experiment.

-Next, delete the failed run---we don't need it:
+Next, delete the failed run (we don't need it):

 ``` command
 guild runs rm 2